 Medical expenses affect everyone differently, and we want you to be able to understand all your options relating to your care.
 We offer information about our accepted insurance plans as well as our Patient Payment Estimator, which helps you determine the cost amount for an upcoming service.

 Whether you are having surgery yourself or a loved one is having surgery, we are here to help make the process as streamlined as possible.
-Most procedures are eligible for preregistration, and on the day of surgery, you may also register for surgery text messaging, a service which informs you of your loved one’s progress.
+Most procedures are eligible for registration, and on the day of surgery, you may also register for surgery text messaging, a service which informs you of your loved one’s progress.